J.B..'s RV Park & Campground

 Bring sturdy water shoes to protect your feet on rocks and slippery surfaces.
 A waterproof dry bag keeps your phone, keys, and valuables safe.
 Pack a quick-dry towel, sun protection, and drinking water - never drink from the natural water source.

-FARINDALE is a river on Saline River located in AR, near LITTLE ROCK.
+Farindale is a river on Saline River located in Arkansas, near Little Rock.
 Find directions and tips for visiting Farindale, a natural swimming spot on the Saline River near Little Rock, Benton, and Sheridan.

 No camping at site.
 Camping Mark's Mill Battleground Historical Monument southeast of here.